bayerf42/Lox68k/doc/extensions.md

   // can also be written
   fun cube(x) -> x*x*x
 ```
-This concept is orthogonal to lambdas, it can be used for function and method definitions, too.
+This syntax is orthogonal to lambdas, it can be used for named functions and methods, too.

 ### Native functions protocol
 There is a standard protocol for calling native (implemented in C) functions from Lox which
-cares for argument count and types checking and signalling success or failure to the Lox VM.
+cares for argument count and type checking, signalling success or failure to the Lox VM.
 See `native.c` for details.

 ## `if` expression